ssb402/RichBlocksPoorBlocks/README.md

 For non-minified code, check this repository's ['develop'](https://github.com/myprogprojects/RichBlocksPoorBlocks/tree/develop) branch.

+## Forking guidelines ##

+If you think you can make [RichBlocksPoorBlocks.com](http://www.RichBlocksPoorBlocks.com) even better than it currently is, then fork this branch and prove it.
+If your idea rocks, you'll get credit on the homepage, as well as a link back to your site (or blog, or social media page, or whatever else).

+If you do fork this branch, it would be mighty nice of you to name your repo 'RichBlocksPoorBlocks_{YOUR_IDEA_HERE}'.
+That way, it'll be easier for everyone to keep track of what everyone else is doing.

+For more info on Git branching practices, check [this article](http://nvie.com/posts/a-successful-git-branching-model/) on Git workflow.

 ## Programs and languages used to make this ##

 - HTML, CSS, JavaScript, and Google Fusion Tables.